xyproto/plsclient/README.md

 # ioe

-I/O Execute, a module for communicating with executables over stdin/stdout easier and less error prone
+I/O Execute, the beginnings of a language server client